Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 Ideal for:

-• photo safari and Big Five viewing
+• photo safaris and Big Five viewing

 • Great Migration (July–September: Mara River)